kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 To build the UI, run `kit build` (or just `kit b`).
 This will build the UI and copy the files into the `pkg/ui` directory, then build `file_transfer` as usual.
 The UI will be served from `http://localhost:8080` (or your custom node URL/port) at `/file_transfer:file_transfer:template.os`.
-However, we will need to configure Vite to allow your UI to communicate seamlessly with the `file_transfer` app on your node.
+However, you will need to configure Vite to allow your UI to communicate seamlessly with the `file_transfer` app on your node.

 ### Configure Vite

-We will be configuring our Vite environment in order to enable development on Kinode.
+We will be configuring your Vite environment in order to enable development on Kinode.
-This step is necessary to allow our *development* UI (which will change often, and rebuild quickly) to communicate with the `file_transfer` app on our node (which will change rarely, and rebuild slowly).
+This step is necessary to allow your *development* UI (which will change often, and rebuild quickly) to communicate with the `file_transfer` app on your node (which will change rarely, and rebuild slowly).

 #### Example `vite.config.ts`
 ```ts